 The Final Pose

 I enjoy even more the savasana after pranayama practice, as the breathing practice is all about watching, observing, staying alert and open, and relishing the smallest sensations.
-At Kaivalyadham (i.e., the pranayama school in India), they remind us again and again that respiratory fatigue is a big no-no. If you feel any fatigue or straining at all during practice, lie down in savasana, as my classmate Thomas is doing in this photo.
+At Kaivalyadham (the pranayama school in India), Tiwariji reminds us again and again that respiratory fatigue is a big no-no. If you feel any fatigue or straining at all during practice, you must lie down.
 Don’t push yourself, and do not allow your heart rate to accelerate.
 After some rest, having unblocked nadis and opened up the senses, with sweat evaporated and cool, the body is again ready to channel prana.